deanpcmad/omniauth-discord/README.md

 This will request permission to the MANAGE_CHANNELS and the MANAGE_ROLES permissions.

+## Specifying the prompt options

+Discord looks for the prompt option to indicate if the user should be prompted to reauthorize on sign in.
+Valid options are 'consent' and 'none'.
+Note that the use is always prompted to authorize on sign up.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/adaoraul/omniauth-discord.